isomerpages/moe-nanchiauhigh/pages/Sec1 Electronic Registration (For 2025 Intake).md

 <p>This is enabled by the provision of a Personal Learning Device (PLD) for
 every student.
 The school has chosen iPad as the school prescribed PLD for our Secondary one student.</p>
-<p>We will send out more information about this purchase of the PLD with
+<p>We have sent out follow-up information about this purchase of the PLD
-the school bulk purchase via Parents Gateway (PG) in Term 1, 2025.
+with the school bulk purchase via Parents Gateway (PG) on 13 Jan 2025 after our Parents Engagement Session on 10 Jan 2025.
 Do note that our 2025 Sec1 students will only purchase and receive their PLDs in <strong>Term 2</strong>, 2025.</p>
 <h1><strong>Section E: First Day of School</strong></h1>
 <p>All students are expected to be seated at the school quadrangle (next